 5. Cut back all leggy stems or branches that detract from the plumbago’s overall shape after each flush of blooms.
 Make each cut 1/4 inch above an outward-facing leaf or lateral stem.
 Reduce pruning to just removing spent flowers six to eight weeks before the average first fall frost date in your area.

 Have a big gardening or landscape project?
 We can help.
-Click here for more information about our services, or get a free quote.
+Click here for more information about our lawn services, or get a free quote.